nuc134r/tab_switcher/README.md

 Building a smartphone IDE?
 Developing yet another internet browser?
 Designing a very complex app with dozens of screens that need to be shown simultaneously?

 Then you came to the right place.
-Wrap your screens in tabs to offer rich multitasking experience for your users!
+Wrap your screens in tabs to offer rich multitasking experience to your users!

 ## Screenshot
 <img src="https://user-images.githubusercontent.com/13202642/167720635-e540360b-8f99-4f30-a47b-39493f8f7a31.png#gh-light-mode-only" width="450" align="center">